-The DSL/Deputy DSL will maintain robust systems to monitor and record training of all staff, including volunteers and supply staff, annually.
-Refresher time scales are evident.
-Training is delivered in line with StaffsSCB training strategy and KCSiE 2021 recommendations.
+The DSL maintains robust systems to monitor and record training of all staff and update and refresher time scales are evident within the training record.
+Training is delivered in line with StaffsSCB training strategy and KCSiE 2022 recommendations.
 This will include bulletins, newsletters, briefings and in-school staff training, as well as external events attended, as applicable to role.
 Regular updates are shared with staff and a system to record these communications is in place.